NixOS/rfcs/rfcs/0140-simple-package-paths.md

 [interactions]: #interactions

 ## Migration size
-Due to the limitations of the standard, only a limited set of top-level attributes can be migrated:
+Due to the limitations of the standard, only a limited set of top-level attributes can be automatically migrated:
 - No attributes that aren't derivations like `pkgs.fetchFromGitHub` or `pkgs.python3Packages`
+- No attributes defined using non-`pkgs.callPackage` functions like `pkgs.python3Packages.callPackage` or `pkgs.haskellPackages.callPackage`.
+In the future we might consider having a separate namespace for such definitions.

+Concretely this [can be computed](https://gist.github.com/infinisil/4f2bd165c2603fc28ab536f39ac2fd27) to be 81.2% (14036) attributes out of the 17280 total non-alias top-level Nixpkgs attributes in revision [6948ef4deff7](https://github.com/nixos/nixpkgs/commit/6948ef4deff7a72ebe5242244bd3730e8542b925).

+And the initial automatic migration will be a bit more limited due to the additional constraints:
 - No attributes that share common files with other attributes like [`pkgs.readline`](https://github.com/NixOS/nixpkgs/tree/cb2d5a2fa9f2fa6dd2a619fc3be3e2de21a6a2f4/pkgs/development/libraries/readline)
 - No attributes that references files from other packages like [`pkgs.gettext`](https://github.com/NixOS/nixpkgs/blob/cb2d5a2fa9f2fa6dd2a619fc3be3e2de21a6a2f4/pkgs/development/libraries/gettext/default.nix#L60)

-A good estimation of this based on [a trial PR](https://github.com/NixOS/nixpkgs/pull/211832) on commit [287b071e9a71](https://github.com/nixos/nixpkgs/commit/287b071e9a7130cacf7664e5c69ec3a889b800f8):
-- 18136 (100.0%) total top-level attributes
-- 16319 (90.0%) are derivations (`lib.isDerivation`)
-- 10763 (59.3%) are derivations and don't violate any other conditions
+These attributes will need to be moved to the standard manually with some arguably-needed refactoring to improve reusability of common files.

 ## Package locations